-Monthly schedule example: Pine Co. has a monthly deposit schedule.
+Monthly schedule example.
+Pine Co. has a monthly deposit schedule.
 It paid wages each Friday during January but did not pay any wages during February.
 Under the monthly schedule, Pine Co. must deposit the combined tax liabilities for the January paydays by February 15.
 Pine Co. does not have a deposit requirement for February (due by March 15) because no wages were paid and, therefore, it did not have a tax liability for the month.

-Semiweekly schedule example: Green, Inc., which has a semiweekly deposit schedule, pays wages once each month on the last Friday of the month.
-Although Green, Inc. has a semiweekly deposit schedule, it will deposit just once a month because it pays wages only once a month.
-The deposit, however, will be made under the semiweekly deposit schedule as follows: Green, Inc.'s tax liability for the October 29, 2004 (Friday) payday must be deposited by November 3, 2004 (Wednesday).
+Semiweekly schedule example.
+Maylen Smith, who has a semiweekly deposit schedule, pays wages once each month on the last Friday of the month.
+Although Maylen has a semiweekly deposit schedule, she will deposit just once a month because she pays wages only once a month.
+The deposit, however, will be made under the semiweekly deposit schedule as follows: Maylen's tax liability for the October 26, 2007, (Friday) payday must be deposited by October 31, 2007 (Wednesday).
 Under the semiweekly deposit schedule, liabilities for wages paid on Wednesday through Friday must be deposited by the following Wednesday.